gsat-technology/elasticsearch-abcnews/README.md

 #####Lambda Permission
 Gives CloudWatch Logs service the permission to invoke the _LogsToElasticsearch_ function.
 It is this resource that requires the log group for the function to exist beforehand.

+#####LogsToElasticsearch Lambda function
+This is the lambda function that would otherwise get created automatically if the streaming from CloudWatch Logs to Elasticsearch was configured in the console.
+I've made a small modification to it so that it uses an environment variable to point to the ES domain.